moofoo/transform-tty/Readme.md

 We can approximate frames by breaking up these outputs into sequences by some logic and then running the sequences individually through a terminal emulator to create strings.

-With no arguments for `add` or `clear`, addSequencer creates sequences on text output (that is, when output isn't exclusively control codes).
+Calling addSequencer with no arguments creates sequences on text output (that is, when output isn't exclusively control codes).
 It does NOT clear between sequences (the default of `clear` is `false`), so sequences are additive by default.